 September 20 @ 9:00 am - September 21 @ 6:00 pm$299

-This in-depth class focuses on the cervical spine, shoulders, thoracic spine, and costal cage which are greatly impacted by this lifestyle.
+This in-depth class focuses on the cervical spine, shoulders, thoracic spine and costal cage, areas greatly impacted by today’s lifestyle.
 Building a firm foundation of anatomy and kinesiology of the upper back, we will apply skills to decrease pain, improve functional mobility, and prevent injury.

 Help your clients meet the challenges of today’s lifestyle in maintaining a healthy back, commit to excellence in care.